Multi-Modal Few-Shot Temporal Action Detection: Introduction

 The objective of temporal action detection (TAD) is to predict the temporal duration (\ie, start and end time) and the class label of each action instance in an untrimmed video \cite{idrees2017thumos,caba2015activitynet}.
 Conventional TAD methods \cite{xu2021low,xu2020g,buch2017sst,wang2017untrimmednets,zhao2017temporal,nag2022gsm,nag2021temporal} are based on supervised learning, requiring many (\eg, hundreds) videos per class with costly segment-level annotations for training.
 This thus severely limits their ability to scale to many classes.
 To alleviate this problem, \texttt{few-shot} (FS) \cite{yang2018one,yang2020localizing,zhang2020metal,nag2021few} and \texttt{zero-shot} (ZS) \cite{zhang2020metal,ju2021prompting,nag2022pclfm} learning based TAD methods have been recently introduced.

 Specifically, FS-TAD aims to learn a model that can adapt to new action classes with as few as a single training video per class (Fig.~\ref{fig:problem}(c)).
 This is achieved often by meta-learning a TAD model over a distribution of simulated tasks on seen classes.
 ZS-TAD further removes the need for any training samples from new classes.
 Instead, new classes are represented by projecting their class names into some semantic space (\eg, attributes, word embeddings), (Fig.~\ref{fig:problem}(a)).
-Once the semantic space is aligned with a visual feature space, a model trained from existing classes can be applied to the new ones.
+Once the semantic space is aligned with a visual feature space, a model trained on seen classes can be applied/transferred to new ones.
 The recent emergence of large-scale Visual-Language (ViL) models (\eg, CLIP \cite{radford2021learning} and ALIGN \cite{jia2021scaling}) have clearly advanced the research of {\em zero-shot learning} in general, and ZS-TAD in particular \cite{ju2021prompting,nag2022pclfm}.
 This is because these ViL models offer a strong alignment between the text (\eg, action class name or description) and visual (\eg, video content features) modalities, which is a key requirement for ZS-TAD.

 FS-TAD and ZS-TAD have thus far been studied {\em independently}.
 This is in contrast to the object classification/detection domain where attempts have been made to unify the two problems in a single framework \cite{han2022multimodal,fu2015transductive}.
-It seems to make a lot of sense to tackle them jointly in TAD as well.
-First, these two problems have a shared goal of scaling up TAD.
-Second, in practice one often has a few examples of a new class, together with the class name.
-Third, the two tasks are complementary to one another, \eg the semantic description extracted from action name can compensate for the limitation of few-shot examples in representing the large intra-class variations in action.
-One of the potential obstacles for the unification is that semantic description from an action name is often too weak to describe the rich visual context of an action, and therefore cannot match with representation power of even a single video example.
-However, this has been changed with the ever stronger ViL models being made available, as mentioned above.
+Tackling them jointly in TAD makes sense for a number of reasons.
+(1) These two problems have a shared goal of scaling up TAD.
+(2) In practice, one often has a few examples of a new class, together with the class name.
+(2) The two tasks are complementary to one another, \eg, the semantic description extracted from an action name can compensate for the limitation of few-shot examples in representing the large intra-class variations in action.
+One of the potential obstacles with this unification is that the semantic description from an action name is often too weak to describe the rich visual context of that action, and therefore cannot match with the representation power of even a single video example \cite{awad2016trecvid}.
+However, this has been changed with the ever-stronger ViL models available, as mentioned above.